 But they are the cheapest way to populate the water landscape from a large tank, and some of the “ground covers” are elegant.
-Take a good look!

 The Anubias variation is a great one, closely resembling an undefined Anubias species.
-Itâ€™s also a great move since evenÂ realÂ Anubias can look like plastic when theyâ€™re completely clean.
+Which is a smart move as even a real Anubias plant can look like plastic when it’s completely clean.

-This fake plant from SunGrow embodies the greatest showpieces you can find.
-It’s over 10 â€³ tall, making it too big for small aquariums, but perfect for those with a larger tank.
+This SunGrow Plastic Leaf Plant for Freshwater is over 10″ tall, making it too big for small aquariums, but perfect for those with a larger tank.

 Aquarium Plants Artificial vs. Real: Which Is Better?

 It is common to find aquarium owners who have some difficulty in choosing between artificial and real plants.

 So which one is the best?
 It all comes down to personal preference.
 For those people who may not have enough time to care for the tank, it is better to use artificial plants.
 Make sure to get one that is made of safe materials to keep your fish safe.

-The hot water quickly removes algae and other dirt.
-The next thing is to whiten the plant to further remove any debris from the plants.
-Don’t worry about bleach as the plants have a protective coating to prevent discoloration.
+Next, you can whiten the plant to further remove any debris from the plants.
+Don’t worry about bleach as the plants should have a protective coating to prevent discoloration.